 In addition to this major exhibition, Marasco has had significant solo shows, including at: the Houston Center for Photography, the Davis Museum of Art at Wellesley College, the Universite de Bretagne Occidentale, Brest, France, The Farnsworth Museum of Art, three exhibits at the Sarah Morthland Gallery, and, in 2014, at Meredith Ward Fine Art, both in New York City.
 Marasco has mounted twenty-four solo exhibitions and has participated in seventy-two group shows.

-Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection;The Portland Museum of Art; The Bowdoin College Museum of Art; and the Museum of American History, Smithsonian Institution, among many others.
-She has lectured about her work at Harvard University, Parsons School of Design, the Center for Photography at Woodstock and numerous other colleges and museums across the country.
+Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection;The Portland Museum of Art; The Bowdoin College Museum of Art; the Museum of American History, Smithsonian Institution, and the Library of Congress among others.

 Please contact me to discuss my coming to your school, college, or institution. thanks, Rose